-Bills & Overtures Committee has the responsibility to assist the Presbytery as it deals with bills and overtures received from other governing bodies, proposed amendments to the constitution approved by the General Assembly, and as the Presbytery wishes to introduce bills or overtures at its own initiative.
+Bills & Overtures Committee Task Force has the responsibility to assist the Presbytery as it deals with bills and overtures received from other governing bodies, proposed amendments to the constitution approved by the General Assembly, and as the Presbytery wishes to introduce bills or overtures at its own initiative.
 They usually meet one or two times per year.

-Authorized Lay Ministry Committee is responsible for the oversight of the Presbytery's Commissioned Ruling Elder Program and its inquirers and candidates until they are deemed "available for commissioning", at which time their care is transferred to the Committee on Ministry.
+Preparation 4 Ministry Committee exercises responsibility for the spiritual growth of inquirers and candidates under the care of the presbytery, supporting them, offering guidance in regard to courses of study, and counseling with them in the area of finances, plans for education, plans for field study, etc. Furthermore, this committee is responsible for the oversight of the Presbytery's Commissioned Ruling Elder Program and its inquirers and candidates until they are deemed "available for commissioning", at which time their care is transferred to the Committee on Ministry.
 They also have responsibility for the Authorized Pulpit Supply Program recruiting interested people and overseeing their instruction.
 Monthly meetings are split between teleconference and face-to-face meetings at a location that is convenient for the membership of the committee.
 Members of the committee also conduct interviews with individual candidates in various locations as needed.

-Committee on Ministry serves as pastor and counselor to the teaching elders of the Presbytery and facilitates relations between congregations and their pastors, working to strengthen their relationship with the Presbytery.
+Commission on Ministry serves as pastor and counselor to the teaching elders of the Presbytery and facilitates relations between congregations and their pastors, working to strengthen their relationships with the Presbytery.
 Responsibilities of this committee include providing a liaison to each congregation, recommending actions, and handling business relating to the churches and their pastors.
 This committee also oversees the Partnership Funding program and continuing education scholarships for clergy, commissioned ruling elders, and educators.
 They meet approximately monthly as a committee of the whole, usually in Salina on the first Tuesday of the month.
 Members are also assigned to one of three Area Subcommittees, each meets by teleconference usually one week prior to the Committee on Ministry meetings.
 Individual members may also have assignments to complete or church visits to make in between meetings.

 Committee on Representation has the responsibility to advise the Presbytery with regard to the membership of its committees, councils, and other units implementing the principles of participation and inclusiveness to ensure fair and effective representation in the decision-making of the presbytery.
 They prepare a slate of nominees whose abilities best serve the needs of and who also represent the diversity of the Presbytery.
-They meet annually for a face-to-face meeting prior to the October Presbytery meeting and then as needed via teleconference or conference call in order to fill vacancies on presbytery committees.
+They meet annually for a face-to-face meeting prior to the October Presbytery meeting and then as needed via teleconference or conference call in order to fill vacancies on presbytery committees and related entities.

 Permanent Judicial Commission consists of seven members (elders and ministers) serving in three classes of six year terms.
 This commission meets as needed and is guided by the Rules of Discipline (Book of Order D-4.0100) as it hears and acts on judicial cases filed within the Presbytery.